Quick Answer

 Taking the ferry to the Bahamas has some documentation advantages over flying:

-- Check-in: Arrive 90 minutes before departure with all documents ready
+- Check-in: Arrive about 90 minutes before departure with all documents ready

-- Return to US: You'll clear US Customs at the ferry terminal in Fort Lauderdale - have your passport ready
+- Return to US: You'll clear US Customs & Border Protection at the ferry terminal in Fort Lauderdale β have your passport ready

 π‘ Pro Tip: Keep Documents Accessible

-You'll show your passport at check-in, to customs during the crossing (some routes), and upon arrival.
-Keep it in a waterproof pouch in an easily accessible spot - not buried at the bottom of your bag!
+You'll show your travel document at check-in and again at immigration on arrival.
+Keep it in a waterproof pouch in an easily accessible spot β not buried at the bottom of your bag!

 Frequently Asked Questions